Q: What Is The History Of The Active Ingredient, Epinephrine, Used To Relieve Symptoms Of Asthma In Your OTC Inhaler?

 A: Epinephrine is normally produced by everyone’s body.
 It has been safely used as a bronchodilator for over 100 years, and it is listed as an over-the-counter (OTC) ingredient by the US FDA.
 Prime Asthma Relief is manufactured as an OTC medicine to relieve symptoms of bronchial asthma by using epinephrine as an active ingredient.

-A: The dry powder formula of Prime Asthma Relief products contain no gelatin, no propellant, and no other preservative chemicals.
+A: The dry powder formation of Prime Asthma Relief OTC Inhaler products contain no gelatin, no propellant, and no other preservative chemicals.
 It is environment friendly.
 DPI-delivery has been used for more than 50 years to safely treat many respiratory diseases.

 A: In each capsule, the active ingredient is epinephrine, and the inactive ingredient is lactose, a component of milk.
 Lactose is to carry epinephrine to flow into the lung.
 If anyone is allergic to lactose or epinephrine, she/he should not use this product.

 Q: Is The Prime Asthma Relief Capsule Full?

 A: The capsule is filled according to the weight of the dry powder contents and not totally full.
 The partial fullness is easy for the fine powder to flow into your lung when you perform inhalation after the capsule is punctured to release the fine powder.

 Q: How Many Doses In The Prime Asthma Relief Kit And Refill?

 A: Each capsule contains one dose.
 Since 20 capsules are packed in the Prime Asthma Relief Starter Kit, it has 20 doses.
 40 capsules are packed in the refill box so there are 40 doses.